72114 replacements before soft ←

 sArvadhAtuk'-ArdhadhAtukayoH ONPANINI 73084

-All root affixes turn any ik that is just before them into guNa.
-Even the long ik.
+All root affixes replace the ik letter that is right before them with guNa.

 nI + tumun → * netum "to lead"